malomohq/shopify-graphql-elixir/README.md

                    `Shopify.GraphQL.Client.Hackney`.
 * `:http_client_opts` - additional options passed to `:http_client`
 * `:json_codec` - codec for encoding and decoding JSON payloads
-* `:limiter` - whether to handle Shopify's rate limiting.
-When `false` a limiter will not be used.
-When `true` the process name used for the limiter will be `Shopify.GraphQL.Limiter`.
-If an atom is provided that will be provided as the process name for the limiter.
-               Defaults to `false`.
-See the Rate Limiting section for more details.
-* `:limiter_opts` - a list of options to send to a limiter.
-Defaults to `[]`.
-  * `:max_requests` - the maximum number of concurrent requests per shop.
-                      Defaults to 3.
-  * `:restore_to` - the minimum cost for making requests when using the limiter.
-                    This value will only be used when the limiter is in a throttled state.
-Possible values include `:half`, `:max` and an integer.
-When using an integer the value must be less than the shop's maximum available cost.
-Defaults to `:half`.
 * `:path` - path to the admin API.
 Defaults to `admin/api`.
 * `:port` - the HTTP port used when making requests
 * `:protocol` - the HTTP protocol when making requests.
 Defaults to `https`.